George Templeton Strong: Life and career

 Strong was born at 50 Franklin Street, New York City, on January 26, 1820.
 He lived to write intimately of the turbulent years leading up to and through the American Civil War, as well as the corrupt and turbulent years in New York following the war.

-Strong received his early education from Columbia Grammar & Preparatory School (then known as simply as Columbia Grammar School).
+Strong received his early education from Columbia Grammar & Preparatory School (then known as Columbia Grammar School).
 In 1838 he graduated from Columbia College with high honors and served as president of the Philolexian Society.
 That same year he joined the law practice of his father, a business that afterwards became Cadwalader, Wickersham & Taft.
-Today it is the nation's oldest operating law firm.
+Until its recent merger, it was the nation's oldest operating law firm.
 On May 15, 1848, Strong married Ellen Ruggles in Grace Church, New York.
 A gifted amateur singer, she was the daughter of Samuel B. Ruggles.
 They went on to have three children together.
 The family was musical, and both Strong and his wife performed as amateurs.
 He served as president of the New York Philharmonic Society for several years.
 Their son, also named George Templeton Strong (1856–1948), became a noted Romantic composer and painter.
 Estranged from his father at an early age, the younger Strong moved to Switzerland in the late nineteenth century and did most of his work while living in Europe, but he is nevertheless generally considered to be an American artist.